dfreilich/summaries/CleanCode.md

 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)

 > Turning off failing tests and telling yourself you'll get them to pass later is as bad as pretending your credit cards are free money.
 (Chapter 17, p.
 289)

+> In general, you should prefer non-static methods to static methods.
+If you really want a function to be static, make sure that there is no chance that you'll want it to behave polymorphically. (p.
+296)

+> If you have to look at the implementation (or documentation) of the function to know what it does, then you should work to find a better name, or rearrange the functionality so that it can be placed in functions with better names. (p.
+297)

+> Lots of very funny code is written because people don't take the time to understand the algorithm.
+They get something to work by plugging in enough `if` statements and flags, without really stopping to consider what is really going on...
+Before you consider yourself to be done with a function, make sure you *understand* how it works.
+It isn't good enough that it passes all the tests.
+You must *know* that the solution is correct. (p.
+298)

+> This means tht each team member must be mature enough to realize that it doesn't matter a whit where you put your braces, so long as you agree on where to put them. (p.
+300)

+> Expecting the first match to be the *only* match to a query is probably naive.
+Using floating point numbers to represent currency is almost criminal.
+Avoiding locks and/or transaction management because you don't think concurrent update is likely is lazy at best.
+Declaring a varaible to be an `ArrayList` when a `list` will due is overly constrating.
+Making all variables `protected` by default is not constraining enough. (p.
+301)

+> Ambiguities and imprecisions in code are either a result of disagreements or laziness.
+In either case, they should be eliminated. (p.
+301)

+> Boolean logic is hard enough to understand without having to see it in the context of an `if` or `while` statement (p.
+301)